 If you have not yet implemented TLS in your GroupWise system, you can now easily generate GroupWise CA signed certificates by using the native GroupWise certificate authority (CA).
-For instructions, see "Configuring Server Certificates and TLS" in the GroupWise 18 Administration Guide.
+For instructions, see "Configuring Server Certificates and TLS" in the GroupWise Administration Guide.

-31 Upgrading Users' GroupWise Client Software
+30 Upgrading Users' GroupWise Client Software

-After a post office is upgraded to GroupWise 18, users who have accounts in that post office can start using the GroupWise 18 clients.
-You can give users access to a GroupWise 18 software on the GroupWise download page, so that they can install the GroupWise client themselves, or you can use the other methods of client software distribution described in "Distributing the GroupWise Client" in the GroupWise 18 Administration Guide.
+After a post office is upgraded to the latest GroupWise version, users who have accounts in that post office can start using the GroupWise clients.
+You can give users access to a GroupWise software on the GroupWise download page, so that they can install the GroupWise client themselves, or you can use the other methods of client software distribution described in "Distributing the GroupWise Client" in the GroupWise Administration Guide.